Loving ourselves after addiction treatment is something that we must work hard on every day.

 Be at peace with where you are today.
 Live in the moment – not the past or the future.
 Even though the present moment isn’t free of pain, stress, and worry, you can appreciate what sits in front of you today.
 There were days when you probably didn’t think you would make it this far.
 If a bad memory rises, tell yourself that you are not that person anymore.

 5. Form Healthy Relationships

-Choose to be in healthy relationships where you are loved and valued.
+Choose healthy relationships where you are loved and valued.
 If you enter unhealthy relationships, you may begin to think negatively about yourself again.
 If your immediate support network is lacking, build new connections with those in your 12-step groups.
 Volunteering is also an effective way to meet people with a shared passion while finding your purpose in life.

 Learning to love yourself in recovery is a process that you can’t force.
-What you must remember is that you are an important part of the universe and your relationship with yourself comes before everything else.
+What you must remember is that you are an important part of the universe, and your relationship with yourself comes before everything else.